Gulivertx/cbatmo/README.md

 Currently the app is only in English.

 ### Next development focus by priorities
-* Bind Dark sky units, latitude, longitude and language to Netatmo settings
+* Bind Dark sky units and language to Netatmo settings (latitude and longitude now take from Netatmo)
 * Bugs fix...
 * Add French language
 * Dynamically recognize available Netatmo modules